Anchorsify/Anchorsify.github.io/_summons/Spider.md

 This is a taijutsu attack which inflicts Piercing wounds and ignores DR and armor.

 If this hits, it poisons the enemy with either Black Widow or Brown Recluse poison (chosen when you declare the attack).
-For your Toxicology roll, use (XP)/200 in place of your Toxicology skill ranks.
+For your Toxicology roll, use the higher of 3+XP/200 or your own Toxicology skill ranks.
 If Brown Recluse poison is used, it's raised to Poison 3, and its Duration is lowered to 500.
 If Black Widow poison is used, it's raised to Poison 4 and the penalty to Stamina and Chakra Exhaustion rolls is raised to -6.
 Antidotes for those poisons still work normally.

 #### --( Shindakara Haki - Discard the Dying Husk )--
 You 'shed' your skin and in a blur of motion escape from your 'shell', which is left infused with chakra and capable of acting independently, as if nothing happened.
 This technique is best used to beat a hasty retreat when in danger, as it leaves you vulnerable and also buys time until your opponents realize what happened.